camillechang/project2_v1/README.md

 ### Need to do:

-- 输入城市更改天气
 - Media qeuery which change UI to display on Mobile correctly
-- SCSS 文件 优化
+- SCSS modification
-- 整体的重构 Readable, reuseable and maintable
+- code refactor for (Readable, reuseable and maintable)

 ### current project website